robertcornet/TUD_AI_driving/documentation/build_guide.md

 We will be using 8 HC-SR04 ultrasonic sensors.

-Snap the sensors in its mounting bracket:
+Snap the sensors in its mounting bracket.
+Carefully bend the 4 pins 90 degrees so they point backwards.

 Remove the screws from the IMU mounting plate, add the 'tower' for the sensors.
 Also, add the support for the second Arduino: